google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

 app](https://leaverou.github.io/contrast-ratio), and Deque’s
 [aXe](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US).

-### Tab order is identified
+### Tab order is defined

-Tab order is defined as the order in which elements receive focus as the user presses the tab key.
+The tab order is the order in which elements receive focus as the user presses the tab key.
 For users who navigate primarily with a keyboard, the tab key is their primary means of reaching everything on screen.
 Think of it like their mouse cursor.

-Ideally the tab order should flow from the top of the page to the bottom, with more important items appearing higher up in the order.
+Ideally the tab order should follow the reading order and flow from the top of the page to the bottom, with more important items appearing higher up in the order.
 This makes it more efficient for anyone using a keyboard to quickly reach these items.

 ![A design comp with interactive controls numbered.](imgs/tab-order.jpg)

-The image above is an example mock which numbers the tab stops in order.
-Creating a mock like this can help you identify the intended tab order.
+The mock interface above is numbered to show the tab order.
+Creating a mock like this can help by identifying the intended tab order.
 This can then be shared with the developers and QA testers to make sure it is properly implemented and tested.

 ### Controls have accessible labels

-Labels help a user understand the purpose of a control.
-For users who rely on assistive technology like a screen reader, labels play an additional role by filling in information that may otherwise be conveyed visually.
+For users of assistive technology like screen readers, labels provide information that would otherwise be visual only.
 For example a search button that's just a magnifying glass icon can have an accessible label of "Search" to help fill in the missing visual affordance.

 Here are a few simple suggestions to follow when designing accessible labels: